Compassion of Christ Ministries

 8 scourged Him: Scourging was the usual pre-crucifixion punishment, in order to weaken the victim and humiliate him.
 The Romans used whips made of leather, with several strands of braided leather and those strands had bits of metal or bone attached to the ends of them.
 These whips were called “flagrum”.
 The person to be scourged was stripped naked and flogged across the entire backside of his body.
 This beating tore the flesh off very quickly and sometimes exposed the bones and organs.
 (Back)

-9 Praetorium: This was Pilate’s residence when he was visiting Jerusalem, as he normally ruled from Caesarea Maritma.
+9 Praetorium: This was Pilate’s residence when he was visiting Jerusalem, as he normally ruled from Caesarea Maritima.
 Scholars debate on where the Praetorium was at in Jerusalem, some stating Herod’s palace and some saying it was at Antonia fortress.
-We don’t know, because the Bible doesn’t give coordinates, but a palace seems more in order than a military barracks.
+We don’t know, because the Bible doesn’t give coordinates, but a nice house (whether it was Herod’s palace or not is up for debate) is more in order than a military barracks for someone like Pontius Pilate.
+(Back)

 HELPS Word-studies taken from The Discovery Bible, available at discoverybible.com, copyright © 2021, HELPS Ministries Inc. Used by permission.
 All rights reserved.

 13 crown of thorns: The crown of thorns is mentioned in Matthew 27:29, Mark 15:17, and John 19:2.
 All three accounts use the word akanthinos or akantha meaning “thorns/thorny bush” or “prickly plant”.
 There is speculation that these thorns were date palm thorns.
-Assuming that date palms haven’t changed in the past 2,000 years, a quick internet search says that date palms have strong spine-type thorns at the base of the leaves.
-The spines are around 2-4 inches long.
+Assuming that date palms haven’t changed in the past 2,000 years, date palms have strong spine-type thorns at the base of the leaves.
+The spines are around 4 inches long.
+There was even a relatively recent study done on date palm thorn injuries!
 The Bible does not specify what type of thorns were used.
 (Back)

 16 robe: The Greek word for robe, used in Matthew 27:28 is chlamus which was a short cloak, worn by military officers and soldiers.
 The Greek word for robe used in John 19:5 is himation and means “a long, loose and flowing outer robe or cloak”.
-Perhaps they dressed Jesus in two garments—the one from Herod which is mentioned in Luke 23:11, and uses the word esthés meaning “clothing” or “robe”, and then they threw the short military cloak on over that.
+It’s possible that they are both meaning the word “cloak”.
+It’s also possible that they dressed Jesus in two garments—the one from Herod which is mentioned in Luke 23:11, and uses the word esthés meaning “clothing” or “robe”, and then they threw the cloak on over that.
 (Back)

 17 Behold, the Man: Pilate was probably hoping that the crowd, seeing Jesus beaten, scourged, spit on, and mocked, would be satisfied with that and stop asking for His crucifixion.
 It didn’t work, if that was what he was aiming for.
 (Back)

-19 that law He ought to die: The law that the Jews are referring to is Leviticus 24:16.
-If anyone else had been claiming to be God, they would be correct.
+19 by that law He ought to die: The law that the Jews are referring to is Leviticus 24:16.
+This law requires stoning, though, not hanging.
+Regardless, if it had been anyone else that had claimed to be God, they would be correct—a blasphemy against God deserving death had occurred.
 However, Jesus is God (John 1:1).
+(Back)

 20 he was even more afraid: From John 19:8.
 In English we might take this to mean that Pilate was afraid to begin with.
 However, the Greek word used for more is mallon and although its meaning does mean “more”, it also means “much” or “rather”.
 Perhaps a better translation (for modern English readers) for this sentence would be “he was very afraid”.
 (Back)